 Welcome to our new editor, Tom Lynch!

 Tom Lynch, University of Nebraska-Lincoln, has taken over as editor in July 2013.
-His first issue of WESTERN AMERICAN LITERATURE will appear in the spring of 2014.
+His first issue of WESTERN AMERICAN LITERATURE appeared in the spring of 2014.

 Anne Kaufman, Milton Academy and Bridgewater State University, is the book review editor.

 Chandler Warren, University of Nebraska-Lincoln, is the book review fellow.